tpetry/laravel-postgresql-enhanced/README.md

 #### Unique Indexes
 Laravel provides uniqueness with the `$table->unique()` method but these are unique constraints instead of unique indexes.
 If you want to make values unique in the table they will behave identical.
-However, only for unique indexes advanced options like partial indexes or including further columns are available.
+However, only for unique indexes advanced options like partial indexes, including further columns or column options are available.

 To use these great features and not break compatability with Laravel the method `uniqueIndex` has been added which can be used identical to `unique`:
 ```php
 use Tpetry\PostgresqlEnhanced\Schema\Blueprint;
 use Tpetry\PostgresqlEnhanced\Support\Facades\Schema;